MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-data-warehouse/single-region-residency.md

 To achieve single region residency, provision your dedicated SQL pool (formerly SQL DW) to local redundant storage by selecting 'No' to geo-redundant option when provisioning your SQL pool.
 If you have already provisioned your SQL pool and it resides on geo redundant storage, you can restore your SQL pool and select 'No' to geo-redundant storage during the restore process.
 Instructions for both scenarios are detailed below.

-## Provision a dedicated SQL pool (formerly SQL DW) on local redundancy storage through Azure portal
+## Provision a dedicated SQL pool (formerly SQL DW) on local redundant storage through Azure portal

 Follow these steps to provision a dedicated SQL pool (formerly SQL DW) on local redundant storage: